Code-Institute-Submissions/wilko90-UCFD-Milestone-Daftpunk-Discography/README.md

 4. Select `Download Zip`
 5. A downloaded zip file will be stored on your computer, Unzip this file, the contents should open as a folder.
 6. Open your prefered IDE software
 7. search your system to locate unzipped file.
+8. Run the file.

 # Credits